-If you’ve been hearing anything about heat pumps lately, you’re likely aware of their high energy efficiency and ability to both heat and cool your Salem or Gloucester home as a year-round HVAC replacement.
+If you’ve been hearing anything about heat pumps lately, you’re likely aware of their high energy efficiency and ability to both heat and cool your Salem or Newburyport home as a year-round HVAC replacement.

 But did you know that there isn’t just one kind of heat pump?
 If you’ve seen a photo of one of these new heating systems and thought, “Will a heat pump look ugly inside my home?”, let’s break down the different kinds of heat pumps Massachusetts and New Hampshire homeowners can install in their homes.